alan96320/php-like-match/README.md

 # php-like-match

-A utility that mimics PHP's `match` expression in JavaScript and TypeScript.
+A PHP-like `match` expression for JavaScript and TypeScript using fluent class pattern.

 ## Features